-Chairman of the Meeting – The President or the Vice-President of the Corporation shall be Chairman at any meeting of members.
-In the absence of the President and the Vice-President, the Full Members present at any meeting of members shall choose another Director as Chairman of the meeting and if no Director is present, or if all the Directors present decline to act as Chairman of the meeting, the Full Members present shall choose one of their number to be Chairman of the meeting.
+Chair of the Meeting: The Chief Executive Officer or the Chief Administrative Officer of the Corporation shall be Chair at any meeting of members;

+In the absence of the Chief Executive Officer and the Chief Administrative Officer, the Full Members present at any meeting of members shall choose another Director as Chair of the meeting and if no Director is present, or if all the Directors present decline to act as Chair of the meeting, the Full Members present shall choose one of their members to be Chair of the meeting.

-Quorum – The presence of any five Full Members shall be quorum of any meeting of members for the choice of a Chairman of the meeting and the adjournment of the meeting; for all other purposes the presence, in person, of fifty (50%) of Full Members shall be necessary to constitute quorum.
+Quorum: Quorum for any meeting of members for the selection of a Chair for the meeting and the adjournment of the meeting shall be set at five (5) Full Members;

+For all other purposes, the presence of fifty percent (50%) of Full Members shall be necessary to constitute quorum;

 No business shall be transacted at any meeting unless the requisite quorum shall be present at the commencement of such meeting.

-Adjournments – The Chairman of any meeting may with the consent of any meeting, adjourn the same from time to time, and no notice of such adjourned meeting need be given to the members.
+Adjournments: The Chair of any meeting may, with the consent of any meeting members, shall adjourn, from time to time, without needing to provide notice of such adjourned meeting to the members;

 Any business may be brought before or dealt with at any adjourned meeting, which might have been brought before or dealt with at the original meeting in accordance with the notice of calling the same.

-Proxy – Full Members shall not be entitled to be represented or to vote at any Annual or General meeting of members by proxy.
+Proxy: Full Members shall not be entitled to be represented or to vote at any Annual or General meeting of members by proxy.

-6. Directors
+Directors

-Board of Directors – The affairs of the Corporation shall be managed by the Board of Directors who may exercise all such powers and do all such acts and things as may be exercised or done by the Corporation and are not by the Bylaws or any special resolution of the Corporation or by statute expressly directed or required to be done by the Corporation at any Annual or General meeting of members.
+Board of Directors: The affairs of the Corporation shall be managed by the Board of Directors who may exercise all such powers and do all such acts and things as may be exercised or done by the Corporation and are not by the Bylaws or any special resolution of the Corporation or by statute expressly directed or required to be done by the Corporation at any Annual or General meeting of members;

-Number of Directors and Quorum – Until changed in accordance with The Corporations Act (Ontario), the number of Directors of the Corporation shall be four (4) of whom three (3) shall constitute quorum for the transaction of business.
+Number of Directors and Quorum: Until changed in accordance with the Corporations Act (1990), the number of Directors of the Corporation shall be four (4) of whom three (3) shall constitute quorum for the transaction of business;

 Notwithstanding vacancies, the remaining Directors may exercise all the powers of the Board of Directors so long as quorum of the Board of Directors remains in office.

-Qualification of Directors – Each Director shall be 18 or more years of age, and, within ten (10) days after his/her election or appointment and throughout the remainder of his/her term of office, shall be a Full Member of the Corporation.
+Qualification of Directors: Each Director shall be 18 or more years of age, and, within ten (10) days of their election or appointment and throughout the remainder of their term of office, shall be a Full Member of the Corporation;

-Election and Term – Directors shall be elected yearly to hold office until the next Annual meeting of members or until their successors have been duly elected or appointed pursuant to Section 29 hereof, and at such Annual meeting, the whole Board of Directors shall be elected and all the Directors in office shall retire, but, if qualified, shall be eligible for re-election.
-The election may be by a resolution carried by a show of hands unless a poll is demanded, such election shall be by ballot.
-The members shall elect at least two (2) Directors from among the President, Vice-President, and Treasurer of the Corporation.
+Election & Term: Directors shall be elected yearly to hold office until the next Annual meeting of members or until their successors have been duly elected or appointed pursuant to Section 29 hereof, and at such Annual meeting, the whole Board of Directors shall be elected and all the Directors in office shall retire, but, if qualified, shall be eligible for re-election;

+The election may be by a resolution carried by a show of hands unless a poll is demanded, such election shall be by ballot;

+The members shall elect at least two (2) Directors from among the Chief Executive Officer, Chief Administrative Officer, and Chief Financial Officer of the Corporation.